a-azad/Food.Drink.Business.Value.Mapping/index.md

+_NOTE: An extended version of this work will be my MSc thesis at Georgia Tech_

 ### Motivation

 - __Have you__ ever thought about funding a business in the  __food and drink__ industry?
 Have you ever wanted to have your own business but you did not know what and where?